gitGNU/gnu_ftpsync/doc/ReadMe.txt

 =========

 - Overview
-- Why should I use ftpsync.pl instead of mirror, sitecopy, ...?
+- Why use ftpsync instead of mirror, sitecopy, ...?
+- Why NOT use ftpsync, but rather ... (security disclaimer)
 - Requirements/restrictions
 - Bug reports, contact
 - License